ebukaracer/RacerMinimal/README.md

 ---

-## Notes
+## Note for users
-> To change background colour navigate to: `Player Settings -> Splash Image -> Background -> Background Color`.
+> To change background colour navigate to: `Player Settings > Splash Image > Background > Background Color`.
 Any colour you set there would be applied to this tool, you can observe it during the initial load of your game.
    ![Screenshot (458).png](https://github.com/ebukaracer/ebukaracer/blob/ebukaracer-resources/RacerMinimal-Images/Screenshot%20(458).png)

 > In case you're hosting your unity WebGL game on [itch.io](itch.io), usually unity defaults a resolution of `960 X 600`, this tends to clip off this template's contents caused by the size of the container which itch website uses to render WebGL games: